j-sieben/PIT/Doc/exceptions.md

 This example shows the use of error codes.
 Obviously, it's impossible to provide a constant for error codes passed into a message dynamically.
 But if you omit it, the error code will default to the message name so that it's possible to use the exceptions in a mixed mode, with or witout error codes.
 The exception thrown is the same but the error codes allow for a finer distinction between error scenarios.
 If not used, you would have to create different messages for the same kind of exception in order to distinguish between them.

 If you use error codes, make sure to comment them in the package specification, as you should do with the list of exceptions a method may potentially throw.
+If you run PIT in collect mode, error codes are always populated.
+If you provide an explicit error code, it will be used, if not, the message name is used.